 We next assessed the correspondence between the JOLs provided at study and correct recall for each of the pair types using a series of calibration plots.
 In these plots, JOLs were first rounded to the nearest 10% increment which were then plotted against the proportion of correct recall for items that were rated at that increment.
 For instance, the 0% JOL increment contains the proportion of correct recall for items given an initial judgment of 0%, the 10% increment contains the proportion of correct recall for items given an initial judgment of 10%, and so on.

-Calibration plots for each of the four pair types are reported in Figure 2.
-Each plot includes a calibration line which reflects perfect correspondence between JOL ratings and correct recall (e.g., 30% JOL and 30% correct recall).
-Overestimations (i.e., data points that fall below the calibration line) were found to emerge at different JOL ratings for each pair type.
-For unrelated pairs, JOL overestimations occurred across nearly all JOL ratings (JOLs > 20%), however overestimations emerged later for associative pairs.
+Calibration plots for each of the four pair types are reported in Figures XX-XX, split by each encoding manipulation.
+Plots are structured such that they include a calibration line which depicts a perfect one-to-one correspondence between JOL ratings and correct recall percentage (e.g., 30% JOL and 30% correct recall).
+Using these plots, overestimations (i.e., data points falling below the calibration line) were found to emerge at different JOL ratings across each pair type.
+Furthermore, these patterns were moderated by the encoding strategy employed at study.

+Starting with the participants in the silent reading group, for unrelated pairs, JOL overestimations occurred across nearly all JOL ratings (JOLs > 20%), however overestimations emerged later for associative pairs.
 For backward pairs, overestimations occurred at JOLs greater than 60%, for symmetrical pairs, overestimations occurred at JOLs greater than 80%, and for forward pairs, overestimations were only found at the highest JOL ratings (90-100%).
 These patterns were confirmed by effects of Pair Type, F(3, 81) = 71.70, MSE = 1471.60, ηp2 = .73, JOL Increment, F(10, 270) = 6.35, MSE = 1204.60, ηp2 = .19, and a significant interaction, F(30, 810) = 1.80, MSE = 879.71, ηp2 = .06.
 Thus, evidence for illusions of competence were found across pair types, however overestimations only emerged at the highest JOL ratings for forward associates.

+For participants in the item-specific encoding group….

+Finally, for the relational encoding group…

+Discussion

+[WORDS HERE]

 Experiment 2